-Team Navy Road to the Warrior Games Sport of the Week #8 – Sitting Volleyball
+Team Navy Road to the Warrior Games Featured Sport: Sitting Volleyball

 Sitting volleyball requires a smaller court (10m x 6m) and a lower net, but is played with the same ball as standing volleyball.
 It’s played in the best-of-five format, and the first to reach 25 points (with at least a 2-point lead) wins the game.